MileHacker Logo

 • Avoid flashing large amounts of cash or expensive items.

-• Avoid walking alone in isolated areas, particularly at night.
+• Avoid walking alone in isolated areas, notably after sunset.

 Natural Hazards